The Softest, Gooiest Rice Krispie Treat Recipe Ever

 People probably think I’m a serial killer you guys.
 No, I did not cut off my daughter’s braid!!
 Gah!
 But…I can kind of see why they were confused.
 Hashtag 90s mom at heart.
 I think it’s time to start buying party invitations instead of making them, clearly it is not my forte.

-Rice Krispie Treats: it’s time to get this right
+Homemade Rice Krispies Treats Recipe: it’s time to get this right

 But you know what is my forte??
 These bad boys.